StochasticEagle/pspsdk/README.md

 You can find PSPDEV Maintainers over at https://discord.gg/bePrj9W in the `#psp-toolchain` channel :)

-### Code of Conduct

-We're all here to build software and have fun with our PSPs, and everyone deserves to be able to do that without fear of harassment.

-Please follow our [Code of Conduct](CODE_OF_CONDUCT.md), and we encourage you to contact the PSPDEV Maintainers if you think something isn't right.

 ## Thanks

 The PSPSDK developers wish to thank all the people who have contributed bug